Sarah627/Java_miniatures/README.md

 #### Obtaining Substrings

-- You can obtaib either a character or a substring from a string or return their indices:
+- You can obtain either a character or a substring from a string or return their indices:

   |Method|Description|
   |----|----|